The Perfect Valentine’s Day Gifts for Every Stage of a Relationship

 Married for less than a decade: Handbag

 “Sometimes a relationship in this category might get back-burnered because of the demands of starting and raising a family, so this holiday is great for spicing things up or reminding each other of core values of the relationship,” says Mitroff.
 This Valentine’s Day, treat your wife to one of her favorite things: a classic handbag.
-This pebble leather hobo from Dooney & Bourke comes in a variety of colors to suit her style (though red seems to fit the holiday best), will hold everything she needs (including snacks for the kids), and will serve as a daily reminder of how much you love her.
-Find out the Valentine’s Day secrets that the card you chose reveals.
+This pebble leather tote from Michael Kors comes in a variety of colors to suit her style (though red seems to fit the holiday best), will hold everything she needs (including snacks for the kids), and will serve as a daily reminder of how much you love her.

 Married for less than a decade: Air fryer

 “Household items are created on the premise that they make life easier,” says Dr. Meyers.
 “Gifting your significant other with one of these trending household items—like a Roomba or air fryer—has potential to allow more time together instead of making dinner, vacuuming, etc.” The Cosori 5.8 quart air fryer has a unique square-shaped basket that can fit a whole six-pound chicken, 11 functions to make dinner a breeze, and a preheat function that visibly improves food texture.
-Have kids?
-Then check out the most adorable Valentine’s Day gifts for children.
+Make sure to follow this simple trick for perfectly golden air fried food every time.

 Married for a decade-plus: Pots and pans